Semi-device-independent certification of indefinite causal order in a photonic quantum switch: Introduction

-Here, we experimentally confirm this stronger form of certification of indefinite causal order and report the first experiment to certify indefinite causal order by only making assumptions about the characterization of the operations of \textit{a single party}---in a semi-device-independent scenario.
+Here, we experimentally confirm this stronger form of certification by only making assumptions about the characterization of the operations of \textit{a single party}---in a semi-device-independent scenario.
 Our certification relies on strictly fewer device-characterization assumptions than previous implementations.
-Moreover, the assumptions upon which we rely is the minimal set of complete device-characterization assumptions in which the quantum switch demonstrates noncausal properties~\cite{bavaresco19}.
+Moreover, the assumptions upon which we rely are the minimal set of complete device-characterization assumptions in which the quantum switch demonstrates noncausal properties~\cite{bavaresco19}.
 Hence, our semi-device-independent certification is optimal in this sense.
-By extending the framework of Ref.~\cite{bavaresco19}, we introduce the concept of tailored semi-device-independent causal inequalities, whose violation certifies indefinite causal order, parallel to how the violation of a steering inequality~\cite{cavalcanti09,skrzypczyk14} certifies entanglement in a semi-device-independent way.
+By extending the framework of Ref.~\cite{bavaresco19}, we introduce the concept of tailored semi-device-independent causal inequalities, whose violation certifies ICO, parallel to how the violation of a steering inequality~\cite{cavalcanti09,skrzypczyk14} certifies entanglement in a semi-device-independent way.
 We experimentally test our inequality by implementing a photonic quantum switch.
 We develop a compact interferometer array, which incorporates multiple-outcome instruments for all parties acting on the quantum switch.
 This enables each party to generate local outcomes.
 This novel design allows us to experimentally test our inequality, yielding a violation by more than $224$ standard deviations.